Deep BSVIEs Parametrization and Learning-Based Applications: Applications

 \subsubsection{Numerical Implementation}

 We now present the numerical results obtained by applying the neural network-based algorithm described in Section \ref{sec:numerical_implementation} to the example introduced in Section \eqref{sec:example2}.
-For the numerical simulations, we consider a time horizon \( T = 1 \), drift coefficient \( \mu = 0.1 \), volatility \( \sigma = 0.2 \), initial condition \( X(0) = 1.0 \), $\lambda = \lambda_0 = \frac{1}{2}$.\\
+For the numerical simulations, we consider a time horizon \( T = 1 \), initial condition \( X_0 = 1.0 \), $\lambda = \lambda_0 = \frac{1}{2}$.
+The drift coefficient is specified by